-The Sharon Regional Health System School of Nursing and Penn State Shenango have announced the formation of a partnership for nursing education that will offer area residents the unique opportunity to earn both a diploma in nursing from Sharon Regional and a bachelor’s degree in nursing from Penn State Shenango in a seamless and timely manner.
+The Sharon Regional Health System School of Nursing and Penn State Shenango have announced the formation of an affiliation for nursing education that will offer area residents the unique opportunity to earn both a diploma in nursing from Sharon Regional and a bachelor’s degree in nursing from Penn State Shenango in a seamless and timely manner.

 Students will study nursing in three phases, with the first phase structured around admission to Penn State Shenango in the pre-nursing major focused on the successful completion of eight core courses.
 Qualified students meeting all criteria move directly into Phase 2 at Sharon Regional’s School of Nursing where they complete five semesters of nursing courses.
 Students also complete five additional Penn State courses to earn a diploma in nursing from Sharon Regional, granting them eligibility for taking the state nursing licensure examination.